e4gb/ML-twitch/README.md

 # ML-twitch
 The data for machine learning project for classification of 9 twitch streamers based on the chatters.

-Folder "messages" contain the data used for training.
+Folder "messages" should contain the data used for training.

 "lookup.csv" contain the tokenization ID rules, not including 0, where 0 is saved for any word not in it.